GorillaStack Is Hiring Developers20 Jun 2018

-Ice gives organizations a high level view of their spend (including Reserved Instances) and allows them to drill down at a very granular level for point in time analysis as well as trend usage patterns.
+Ice gives organizations a high level view of their spend (including Reserved Instances).
+It also allows them to drill down at a very granular level for point-in-time analysis and trend usage patterns.

 Apptio Cloud Cost Management is a tool that allows users to understand, map and allocate their cloud costs and usage.

 It can also also identify underutilized and idle instances which users can then implement to make cost savings.

 Cloudability gives the financial departments of organizations full transparency around cost allocation to departments and resources.
 The software makes clear recommendations around optimization to ensure infrastructure is running at the best possible price.

 They have a Reserved Instance planner and recommendations around rightsizing for underutilized instances.